 The cake served that night looked suspiciously like the hole outside my room balcony, Copperhead’s fourteenth.

 It’s one of Packard’s signature hole templates, a par-5 double dogleg, and it looked a lot tougher to digest than the cake.
 (As it would so prove.)

 Much is made of the three finishing holes, the Moccasin, the Rattler and the Copperhead, collectively called The Snake Pit, with a much-photographed reptilian statue near the sixteenth tee.
 It’s not unlike the three-hole Bear Trap at PGA National, where the Honda Classic was just held, or other series of nicknamed holes (Amen Corner at Augusta National perhaps the most well-known) that can decide a tournament.

-Indeed, at last year’s Valspar Championship Patrick Cantlay bogeyed the final hole to seal the victory for Adam Hadwin.
+Indeed, at the 2017 Valspar Championship Patrick Cantlay bogeyed the final hole to seal the victory for Adam Hadwin.
 With two long and tough par-4s sandwiching a long and tough par-3, you don’t need to be suffering from ophidiophobia to feel a little uneasy entering The Snake Pit.
 The sixteenth usually plays the toughest, a 475-yard par-4 doglegging right around a hole-long pond.
 I managed to bogey this one from 376 yards, but was sucking out poison after seventeen and eighteen.

 It should make for an interesting final round at this year’s Valspar Championship, or any round for visitors to Innisbrook, whether for the first time, or the 23rd year in a row.